-Flux Favoid the necessity of sample retrievaland increase both deployment duration and sampling frequencyFintegrates an Optical Sedimentation Recorder (OSR) with a Sounding Oceanographic Lagrangian Observer (SOLO) float, and was first deployed in 2007to estimate both particulate organic carbon (POC) and particulate inorganic carbon (PIC) in the upper 1000 m of the water column (Bishop 2009) [5].
-OSRuses a camera with multiple light sources to image particles collected on a horizontal optical window.
-The recorded images are analyzed in-situ, then the POC and PIC estimates along with image thumbnails and engineering data are sent to shore via satellite.
-This vertically profiling float is autonomous and Lagrangian, capable of analyzingevery half hour for one to two months.
-While suitable for drift studies with large geographic coverage, the CFE is less appropriate for prolonged studies at a single station.
-Table I outlines the capabilities and differences of the CFE and the SES.
+The Carbon Flux Explorer was first deployed in 2007 to measure aspects of sinking particulate matter content while avoiding the necessity of sample retrieval.
+It increases both deployment duration and sampling frequency beyond that of traditional sediment traps, but differs from the SES in its deployment modes..
+The Carbon Flux Explorer integrates an Optical Sedimentation Recorder with a Sounding Oceanographic Lagrangian Observer float to estimate both particulate organic carbon and particulate inorganic carbon flux in the upper 1000 m of the water column (Bishop 2009) [5].
+Its Optical Sedimentation Recorder uses a camera with multiple light sources to image particles collected on a horizontal optical window.
+After the images are analyzed in-situ, the particulate organic and inorganic carbon estimates, image thumbnails, and engineering data are sent to shore via satellite.
+This vertically profiling float is autonomous and Lagrangian, capable of analyzing samples every half hour for one to two months.
+While suitable for drift studies with large geographic coverage, the Carbon Flux Explorer is less appropriate for prolonged studies at a single station, and at very deep sites.
+Table 1 outlines the respective capabilities of the Carbon Flux Explorer and the SES.

+Here we describe the design of the SES, developed at the Monterey Bay Aquarium Research Institute, and assess mechanical performance and scientific lessons learned from early testing and its first three deployments spanning 21 months.

+Table 1.
+Comparison of Sedimentation Event Sensor and Carbon-Flux Explorer